Table of Contents

-How to simplify a Boolean function using Karnaugh map (k-map)?
+How to Simplify a Boolean Function Using Karnaugh Map (k-map)?

-How to simplify a Boolean function using Karnaugh map (k-map)?
-Truth table representation of a function is always a unique expression.
-The complexity of a digital circuit can be reduced by just simplifying its Boolean expression.
-The more we reduce the redundant terms, the more simplified the digital circuit we have.
-One of the finest methods is the Karnaugh map.
 In this method, the minterms are represented in a block of box.
 The size of the box is determined from the number of literals of a functions.
 If there are n literals, then there will be 2n possible blocks in a box.
 K-map method can be used from 2,3,4,5,….n variables.
 But because of the complexity of higher terms, we will just focus on upto four variables k-map.
 The k-map representation of a function is not unique.
 There can be different forms of a simplified function but each will contain equal number of literals.

 2-variable k-map